oauth-wg/oauth-selective-disclosure-jwt/main.md

 that the contents of the document have not been modified.
 However, anyone receiving a JWT can read all contents of the document.

 A common use case is that the signed document represents a user's identity credential, created by an issuer.
 The issuer includes the user's public key or a reference thereto.
-To prove their identity to a verifier, the user can then send the issuer-signed credential plus a signature over some transaction-specific values, the so-called proof.
-It is signed using the user's private key.
+To prove their identity to a verifier, the user can then send the issuer-signed credential plus a signature over some transaction-specific values.
 This demonstrates possession of the private key, and by extension, the identity of the user.

-A problem with this approach is that the user has to release the full issuer-signed credential to the verifier.
-The credential is often created once and can then be used for many transactions.
-Thus, it is in the user's interest that the credential creates many user attributes which can be disclosed selectively to verifiers.
+A problem with this approach is that the credential is often created once and then used for many transactions; it is therefore in the user's interest that the credential contains many user attributes which can be disclosed selectively to verifiers.
+Conversely, since the user has to send the full issuer-signed credential to the verifier, claims may be disclosed to the verifier that are not relevant for the use case or should not be disclosed to the verifier for other reasons.

+To solve this, credentials with "selective disclosure" properties can be used.
+They enable a user to release only those claims to the verifier that are relevant for the use case at hand.

 This document describes a format for JWT documents that support selective disclosure (SD-JWT) including a format for proofs, here called releases (SD-JWT-R).